 Xenon is a vertical shoot 'em up game developed for the arcades by The Bitmap Brothers in 1988.
 The game was converted to the Commodore Amiga (OCS/ECS), Atari ST, PC (DOS), ZX Spectrum, Amstrad CPC, Commodore 64 and MSX home computers.

-STORY / GAMEPLAY The human colonies are under attack by a mysterious and violent alien species called "The Xenites" (probably originating from planet Xenon).
-You're an elite pilot named Darrian and it's time to take action, defend your colony and engage the attackers in battle with your transforming weapon (a vehicle that can be used either as an aircraft or as a kind of a battle tank)!
+STORY / GAMEPLAY Human colonies are under attack by a mysterious and violent alien species called "The Xenites" (probably originating from planet Xenon).
+You're an elite pilot named Darrian and it's time to take action, defend your colony and engage the attackers in a battle with your secret weapon (an armored tank that can transform into a mighty aircraft!
 This transformation is quite unique for its time but it seems that it's effecting the gameplay quite a bit, as the game is an arcade shooter and when transforming (from air to ground) it slows down the action; a fact that can sometimes become frustrating.
 The transformation between these two different vehicles can be triggered almost at any time of the game (except during the mid and the end of any level boss sections).
-Along the way there are several power-ups available to collect, necessary for destroying particular enemy structures or even battleships (plus the intelligent bosses in every level.)
+Along the way there are several power ups available to collect, necessary to destroy particular enemy structures or even battleships (plus the intelligent bosses at the end of each level.)